OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-21.md

 All the elders of the town nearest to the body shall wash their hands over the heifer whose neck was broken in the valley,

 ## Deuteronomy 21:7
-and they shall declare: “Our hands did not shed this blood, nor did our eyes see it done.
+and they shall proclaim: “Our hands did not shed this blood, nor did our eyes witness it.

 ## Deuteronomy 21:8
 Forgive, Lord, Your people Israel whom You have redeemed, and do not hold the guilt of innocent blood against Your people Israel.”
 Thus the guilt of bloodshed shall be forgiven them.